Restricted Honda CBR650R 0-60 mph in 5.39 seconds

 As a result, you do not know when to change gear and you do not know what the best gear is to be in for the fastest overtake from various speeds.

 This feeling is due to the nature of the power delivery falling away after peak as you increase rpm and noise.

 It is very weird and counterintuitive because the noise as the rpm increases tells you one thing while the thrust and acceleration falling away from you as the rpm rises does not match the frantic noise and scream of the 650’s four-cylinder engine.

 There is a kind of audio/performance dissonance going on.

 – A2/LAMS CBR650R – CBR650R

 We know that the restricted A2/LAMS version of the CBR650R is slower than the full-power model but being half the power does not really tell us the entire story and how each engine will differ on the road and in the real world.

 If we look at the two thrust curves for both motorcycles it is very obvious to see that below 3500 rpm or for the first quarter of the usable speed range in each gear both motorcycles are similar.

-I am not sure if this were intentional or an indirect result of restriction, or it could just be machine or dyno variation.
+I am not sure if this was intentional or an indirect result of restriction, or it could just be a machine or dyno variation.